The Green Table – Tricia Durdey

 During her year dancing in Amsterdam she lived in a Dutch merchant’s house opposite Anne Frank’s secret annexe.
 The memory of this, and her preoccupation with the history of WW2 and its legacy, led her to write The Green Table, published in 2015, and The Dancer at World’s End, 2021.
 In these novels she aspires to get into the skin of both the collaborators and the heroes of Nazi occupation.

-Upside Down in a Hoop, a memoir about her parents, her childhood in dance, and selling the family house of 60 years in Chester, will be published by Cinnamon Press in 2022.
-She is currently working on a text-based aerial and dance performance to be launched alongside the memoir.
+Upside Down in a Hoop, a memoir about her parents, her childhood in dance, and selling the family house of 60 years in Chester, will be published by Cinnamon Press in 2022 is her most recent publication.

 Tricia writes in a room in Haarlem Mill Arts Space in Wirksworth, Derbyshire, with two other writers, many visual artists and several dogs.
 As a challenge ,she is learning aerial skills and hoop at Tuyo Circus Arts in Nottingham, and studying the German language with Duolingo.